 Training, qualifications & experience

-Being an Integrative Counsellor means that I have been trained in a variety of models of counselling (including but not limited to psychodynamic, humanistic, relational and body psychotherapy).
+Being an Integrative Psychotherapist means that I have been trained in a variety of models of psychotherpy (including but not limited to psychodynamic, humanistic, relational and body psychotherapy).
 We are all individuals and this allows me to tailor my approach to best suit my clients.

-I hold a Diploma in Integrative Counselling from the Minster Centre and am a registered Member of the British Association for Counselling and Psychotherapy (MBACP), abiding by their ethical framework.
+I hold an MA in Integrative Counselling & Psychotherapy from the Minster Centre/Middlesex University and am a registered Member of the British Association for Counselling and Psychotherapy (MBACP), abiding by their ethical framework.

 Areas of counselling I deal with